This page provides information on the requirements and processes for a subdivision of land. It is intended for general guidance only.

 When is a Subdivision Application required?

 Subdivision is the process of altering property (lot) boundaries.
-The subdivision approval process requires formal approval from the City of Cranbrook Approving Officer, and registration of the new subdivision at the Land Titles Office.
-Click 'Subdivision Application Guide' for more information.
+The subdivision approval process requires formal approval from the Approving Officer, and registration of the new subdivision at the Land Titles Office.
+Visit 'Subdivision Application Guide' for more information.

 Subdivision Preliminary Layout Approval (PLA) Application Submission Requirements

-Bare Land Strata Plan Standards for Works And Services
+Bare Land Strata Plan Standards for Works & Services

 The Approving Officer may refuse to approve a bare land strata plan unless satisfied that access routes and water, sewage and drainage systems within the subdivision will be constructed in accordance with certain codes, or where they do not apply, to standards generally accepted as good engineering practice.
 As the latter may have differing interpretations, this policy sets out the standards which the Approving Officer generally considers to be good engineering practice.
 The Approving Office may, but will not necessarily, accept a certification from a professional engineer as evidence that the standards proposed for a bare land strata subdivision do constitute generally accepted good engineering practice.